Nothing makes a road trip better than finding a great place to fuel up before heading further down the highway. And when we say fuel up, we mean food.

 Sedalia: Dine in a vintage passenger rail car at Kehde’s Barbecue.
 In addition to smoked pork, beef, turkey and ham, the restaurant serves burgers, tenderloins, salads and Posh Potatoes stuffed with meat, vegetables and cheese.
 Top it all off with a slice of homemade pie or an apple dumpling.

-Warsaw: Create your own sandwich on freshly-baked bread at the Common Ground Café, located in a historic hotel overlooking the Osage River.
-The restaurant also offers a selection of salads, soups and homemade desserts, including sweet potato pound cake, apple crisp and banana bread.
-Dinner specials, such as chicken Alfredo and beef stroganoff, rotate nightly.
+Warsaw: Create your own sandwich on freshly-baked bread at The Yellow Deli, located in a historic hotel overlooking the Osage River.
+The restaurant also offers a selection of salads, soups and homemade desserts, including sweet potato pound cake and cream cheese pie.

 Springfield: Black Sheep Burgers and Shakes is known for its creative burgers and shakes.
 The burger names – Don’t go Bacon My Heart, Bleus Brothers, and Jamaican Me Crazy to name a few – speak for themselves.
 Shake flavors include Elvis, Strawberry Fields Forever, and P.B.J.